KindleModding/kindlemodding.github.io/jailbreaking/prevent-auto-update.md

 > The script will not work on 11th gen Kindles and newer because these devices use MTP to connect to computers
 >
 > If this is your situation, you have two options:
-> 1. Delete any stray files ending in <code>.bin</code>, or have a similar name to <code>update.bin.tmp.partial</code> manually at every step of the Jailbreak guide
+> 1. Delete any stray files ending in <code>.bin</code>, or have a similar name to <code>update.bin.tmp.partial</code> manually at every step of the Jailbreak guide (or before doing any rebooting)
 > 2. Manually fill your Kindle.
 Download the [Filler files](https://github.com/bastianmarin/Kindle-Filler-Disk/tree/main/MTP/) that match your Kindle's storage from the link below.
 Extract the files, then move them to the root of your Kindle (you can also save them on a separate folder).
-After doing so, make sure to leave only 50–200 MB of free space
+After doing so, make sure to leave only 20–90 MB of free space

 <div id="guide">